 Undergraduate Lighting

 Lighting design is a vital component of every area of contemporary performance: from the theater through concerts, themed entertainment to trade shows and industrials.
-At the University of North Carolina School of the Arts the lighting program prepares students to work in lighting design, programming and lighting systems design careers within the entertainment industry.
+At the University of North Carolina School of the Arts the lighting concentration prepares students to work in lighting design, programming and lighting systems design careers within the entertainment industry.

 Bachelor of Fine Arts